XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

 First, I'd like to say that the following are all my own opinions (except for the emails part), the reader can choose to **believe or not**.

+According to the request from my previous lab.
+Now this article is only and totally based upon the paper we can download publicly form [arXiv][paperlink].

 As a previous group member, I'd like to state that this paper (I have a version downloaded on 2/27/2017 at [arXiv][paperlink]) might have used data collected by me without provide me any credit.
 Also, because I know details about some of the experiments, I'd like to point out some problem/doubt about the data.